marcinobel/gulp-append/README.md

 ### Injecting into a json-file

-You can customize `gulp-inject` further by using the `transform` function option, e.g. by injecting files into a json-file.
+You can customize `gulp-append` further by using the `transform` function option, e.g. by injecting files into a json-file.

 **Code:**